ritaeperjesi/realityAR/README.md

 *and suddenly it’s evening.*

-I'm fascinated by the picture of every human being connected to the sun with a sunbeam.
-Well, the half of the people on Earth.
+I'm fascinated by the picture of every human on Earth being connected to the sun with a sunbeam.
+Well, always just the half of the people.
 I used Adobe Aero for the creation.

 [Watch the video](https://www.youtube.com/watch?v=CzMP-IZxyg0)